 I have a soft spot for James Baldwin.
 Sadly, I never met the man but he taught me quite a lot about what it’s like to see the world through other people’s eyes.

-But in this quotation, it’s like he’s showing me what the world looks like from my eyes—or at least looked like.
+But in this quotation, it’s like he’s showing me what the world looks like from my eyes—or at least what it used to look like.
 If I hadn’t been a voracious reader as a kid, my world would have been much smaller and more confusing.
 Reading allowed me to “go” places and “meet” people.
 It got me out of the bubble I lived in, long before I was old enough to break free of it myself.

 The truth is, reading is the most wonderful, subversive thing you can do for yourself.
 It can show you infinite possibilities.
 And no one can take that knowledge away from you.